akvo/akvo-product-design/FLOW/Features/110-LookupQuestions/FunctionalDesing.md

    - select to create a ‘combined report’
    - FLOW generates the referenced form name
    - user selects from the referenced form which questions + answers will be in the combined report or all
-   - data is generated  in two sheets and are referenced to each other based on the position in a row (row position has and order number = row ID, through which the reference is created)
+   - data is generated in two sheets and are referenced to each other based on:
+      - the position in a row (row position has and order number = row ID, through which the reference is created)
+      - the sheet name
+      - the data point ID
    - Need to add names to the sheets, or in a different way indicate which sheet is which form
        - Sheet name = Form name + Form ID

 ### Non goals

-In later iterations we can consider the possibility to allow the user to define a lookup question and add what other information from the 2nd form will be shown in the app in the list
-   - In form A I select “Name” as my reference form form B
-   - I add “picture” to be shown next to name in dropdown
-   - When collecting data user see a list of Name + picture

 ### Scenarios